 Internet/Wi-Fi/Cell Phone: No wi-fi within the park, but I had good access using my Verizon jetpack; cell phone worked great.

 Malia’s 2 Cents: I had a blast during my stay here.
 I was totally satisfied with my site and really enjoyed just walking around the park, especially my favorite, the lagoons area.
 The park was also a perfect home base for me to see so many things I wanted to see in the area.
 I had to remind myself to be conservative with water so my tanks didn’t fill up since I’d been used to full hookups, but the benefits certainly outweighed any drawbacks.
 Dark skies with multitudes of stars and quiet nights make up for a lot!

-Tips: The wind can get gusty, so I’d suggest not to leave your awnings out when you leave.
+Tips: The wind can get gusty, so don’t leave your awnings out when you leave.

 Your Two Cents?
 The only way I know if the reviews and research I present are helpful to you is if I hear from you.
 I sure would appreciate your feedback in Comments below.
 Have you stayed here and want to share your experience to benefit other RVers?
 Please Comment below!

 All Malia’s Miles Dead Horse Ranch State Park Pages:

 More Info on Dead Horse Ranch State Park:

 CampsitePhotos.com has pictures of every site